Frequently Asked Questions

 Q: What is Ghost Fishing?

 The lost and unmanaged fishing gear, which can be pots, nets or lines, continues to catch marine life.
-Species such as crabs, rays and all kinds of fish get caught up in the lost ghost gear and die.
+Species such as crabs, rays, fish, mammals and even birds get caught up in the lost ghost gear and die.
 These in turn act as bait for larger animals and can attract large marine mammals such as seals, dolphins, porpoises and whales which have also been found tangled in and killed by ghost gear.

 Q: Who are Ghost Fishing UK?